erdc/cms2d/README.md

 # File/Folder structure
 Below is a list of folders and descriptions of the contents.
+- **docs** - this folder contains the documentation files needed for the [CMS Documentation page](https://cms2d.readthedocs.io/) that is in progress.
 - **Intel_vs2019** - this folder contains the solution file needed to load into Visual Studio.
 - **GCTP** - this project folder contains library code needed to map information between horizontal projections.
 - **SPCS83** - this project folder contains library code needed for changes related to the State Plane coordinate system.